The history of Link-Belt Earthmoving, Forestry & Material Handling Equipment began long before LBX Company was formed in 1998...

 Shortly thereafter, FMC began an aggressive, long term capital expansion plan that saw the facilities and product line rapidly diversify with the introduction of hydraulic excavators in 1967 and other new crane products through 1978.

 In 1986, because of changing world economics, the Link-Belt Construction Equipment Co. was formed as a joint venture between FMC Corporation and Sumitomo Heavy Industries.
 This formalized a partnership dating back to 1962, when Link-Belt Speeder first signed a licensing agreement with Sumitomo Heavy Industries to manufacture cranes.

 Finally, in 1998, the excavator division of Link-Belt Construction Equipment Co. formed a new company, LBX Company LLC.
 LBX Company, headquartered in Lexington, Ky., became the sole manufacturer and marketer of Link-Belt excavators, forestry and material handling equipment and began to focus all their design efforts on new technologies to meet the needs of today’s customers.

 Seeing that its core customers needed a variety of earthmoving equipment, LBX Company made the move to offer an expanded product line when they introduced the highly innovative LX Series excavators.
 Then in 2002, LBX added the minimum swing radius Spin Ace excavators to the product line.

-In 2007, LBX introduced the X2 series of excavators, proof that LBX is always innovating to provide the best choice for contractors in the industry.
+In 2007, LBX introduced the X2 series of excavators still sold in many parts of the world today and proof that LBX is always innovating to provide the best choice for contractors in the industry.
 ExtremeTechnology has resulted in significant improvements in the areas of power, profitability, efficiency, productivity, durability, serviceability and comfort.

 Link-Belt excavators can be found working in a variety of applications, including excavating, forestry, demolition and scrap/material handling.
 For more information about our products, contact your local dealer.